onegeniuslykdat/JCU-CP5637-Journal/Journals/week5.md

 In order to setup workflows with version control, I created a GitHub repository and using the All-In-One WP Migration plugin, I exported my WordPress website into the GitHub repository.
 Then I created the deployment workflow into my Azure App Service.

 # Career/Employability/Learning Insights***
-I looked at various options for having development environments, such as AWS, Wordmove and Azure.
+I looked at various options for child themes having development environments, such as AWS, Wordmove and Azure.
 I found the Azure platform very easy to use and there were free services available for students.
 In Azure, I looked at using [Windows Virtual Machines (VM)s](https://learn.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal?WT.mc_id=UI_empg) as well as [Linux VMs](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal?WT.mc_id=UI_empg&tabs=ubuntu) as an environment.
 I also looked at using [Azure App Service](https://learn.microsoft.com/en-us/azure/app-service/overview?WT.mc_id=APC-AppServices) and I learnt about [WordPress hosting on Azure](https://learn.microsoft.com/en-us/azure/app-service/migrate-wordpress?source=recommendations), using the All-in-One WP Migration plugin on WordPress.
 I was able to setup my own AppServcie using the WordPress hosting on Azure option.

 Below is my configuration dashboard:
 ![WordPress on Azure App service](images/wordpress_on_azure.png)